blcxtranslations/blcx/_translated/chapter-0030.md

 Such a good steward, an easy to serve immortal, was very hard to come by even in a thousand years.
 Zhao Ming and the rest supported him from the bottom of their hearts and hoped that he would stay the steward of the waste pills storage forever.
 Because as long as he was here, the sect would not send another cultivator as a steward.

-After inspecting the waste pills storage, and chatting about some innocuous things, Lin Xuan asked the juniors to carefully perform their duties, then left to relieve some boredom and get some fresh air.
+After inspecting the waste pills storage, and chatting about some innocuous things, Lin Xuan asked the children to carefully perform their duties, then left to relieve some boredom and get some fresh air.

-“恭送仙师！”
+"Farewell immortal!"

 Zhao Ming and the rest were not suspicious.
 Although the steward was lazy and did not like to move, going out for a little was normal, no one would like to stay in their houses forever.